-Subsequent to year end, the COVID-19 pandemic has resulted in substantial volatility in the global financial markets.
-Because the value of the Plan's investments have and will fluctuate in response to changing market conditions, the amount of losses, if any, that will be recognized in subsequent periods, cannot be determined.
+The COVID-19 pandemic has resulted in substantial volatility in the global financial markets.
+The values of the Plan's individual investments have and will fluctuate in response to changing market conditions.
+The amount of gains or losses that will be recognized in subsequent periods, if any, cannot be determined at this time.
+The extent to which the COVID-19 pandemic will impact the Plan's investment portfolio is highly uncertain and will depend on future developments.